Curriculum Integration Grants for the Summer of 2015 are due on February 9, 2015 by 4:30 pm.

 Curriculum Integration Grants are awarded to support the completion of one of the following projects:

 Proposals will be reviewed by selected members serving on the Academic Issues Subcommittee of the President's Commission on the Status of Women.
 Successful proposals should demonstrate a commitment to innovative teaching techniques as well as careful consideration of the intersection of women's concerns with notions about race/ethnicity, class, and sexual orientation.
+Given the recent reauthorization of the Violence Against Women Act, we particularly encourage proposals that engage students in a better understanding of this pervasive social problem.
 Priority will be given to courses that are developed or revised for the undergraduate curriculum and those that can be implemented within two years.
 Eligibility is limited to faculty who have not received a Curriculum Integration grant in the past four years.

 Applications for this grant must include the following: